 In response to this event, I took appropriate action under state law and directed the execution of the Arkansas Emergency Management Plan on March 14, 2025, and declared a State of Emergency on March 15, 2025.
-As a result of severe weather across the state, the State Emergency Operations Center was activated on March 15 and remained activated through 5:00 pm on March 16.
-The Arkansas Division of Emergency Management (ADEM) remained in close contact with emergency managers throughout the affected areas and coordinated with agencies and organizations, including the Arkansas Department of Transportation (ARDOT), the Arkansas Department of Agriculture's Natural Resources Division, the Arkansas Department of Health (ADH), the Arkansas
+As a result of severe weather across the state, the State Emergency Operations Center was activated at 1:00 am on March 15 and remained activated through 5:00 pm on March 16.
+The Arkansas Division of Emergency Management (ADEM) remained in close contact with emergency managers throughout the affected areas and coordinated with agencies and organizations, including the Arkansas Department of Transportation (ARDOT), Arkansas Department of Agriculture's Forestry Division, Arkansas Department of Agriculture and Natural Resources, Arkansas Department of Health (ADH), Arkansas Department of Human Services (ADHS), Arkansas Department of Environmental Quality (ADEQ), Arkansas National Guard (ARNG), US Army Corps of Engineers (USACE), National Weather Service (NWS), American

-Department of Human Services (ADHS), the Arkansas Department of Environmental Quality (ADEQ), the Arkansas National Guard (ARNG), the US Army Corps of Engineers (USACE), the National Weather Service (NWS), the American Red Cross of Arkansas, The Salvation Army, and the Arkansas Voluntary Organizations Active in Disaster (ARVOAD).
-The State Emergency Operations Plan has been activated, resources from all state departments and agencies have been made available to meet this emergency, and these departments and agencies are hereby committed to the reasonable extent necessary to protect lives and to prevent, minimize, and repair injury and damage.
+Red Cross of Arkansas, The Salvation Army, and the Arkansas Voluntary Organizations Active in Disaster (ARVOAD).
+Resources from all State departments and agencies were made available and are hereby committed, to the reasonable extent necessary, to protect lives and to prevent, minimize, and repair injury and damage.